inbestcoin/How-to-create-your-own-cryptocurrency/README.md

-# Create a cryptocurrency 101
+# Create your own cryptocurrency 101

 ## Notes